arianbarakat/portfolio2keyword/README.md

     Number of Documents 1

-__Extracting Keywords:__
+### Ranking and Keywords Extraction

-The next step is to extract relevant keywords using a ranking algorithm of choice.
-The two ranking algorithms included in p2k are, as of this moments, the PageRank and HarmonicRank algorithm.
+The extraction of relevant keywords can be done using a ranking algorithm of choice.

+The two ranking algorithms included in p2k are, as of this moments, the PageRank and the HarmonicRank algorithm.

 ```python